falconmick/tdd-demo/slides.md

 There is a silver lining here in that it can help if your suffering from premature re-fac-tile dysfunctions but realistically making it this hard to get work done can be a problem.

-With that said I have found that with a small amount of bending of the rules one can cut paste refactor the unit test such that the original tests magically move across without going through proper red-green-refactor.
-One other solution would be to once a unit test is complete to take the time to go back over the suite and remove the scaffolding test such that all that remains are tests that are validating the extremities of the test like that we return success once the API returns OR the tests that shows we return a validation error.
-This is the by the book approach to managing this complexity, I just have always had a hard time getting rid of my babies and just tend to keep them all.
+With that said I have found that with a small amount of bending of the rules one can cut paste refactor the unit test themselves such that the original tests magically move across without going through proper red-green-refactor process.
+One other solution would be to once a unit test is complete to take the time to go back over the suite and remove the scaffolding test such that all that remains are tests that are validating the extremities of the unit like that we return success once the API returns OR the unit tests that shows we return a validation error.
+This is the by the book approach to managing this complexity, I just have always had a hard time getting rid of my tests and just want to keep all my babies.

+TIMING FOR SECTION NINE: 1m 35s

 -->
 ---